“That is Not What I Meant” Doesn’t Cut it!

 Have you communicated with people who just type what they want without taking a moment to review if their questions/challenges are apropos or even accurate?
 If not, you are lucky.

-Although it may be tough, always try to give them the benefit of the doubt by replying with grace.
-Many folk still do not realize how terse or demanding their emails are perceived.
+Although it may be tough, always try to give the benefit of the doubt by replying with grace.
+Many folks still do not realize how terse or demanding their emails are perceived.
 By you responding with grace you provide the opportunity for them to clarify their tone.

 In this case, this potential client was playing “boss” with me.
 If they would have taken a moment to review my site(s), bio or information, they certainly would not have sent the email they did.
 But then again, maybe this particular e-bully would have…

 You Know What Happens When You Assume?

 Do not expect the other side to know what you meant or what you mean.
 Choose the appropriate words and read your email out loud before clicking Send to makes sure your tone is clear.

-You take your time, you choose your words carefully so as to relay your concerns while you make darned sure that what you type is what you mean because that is exactly how it will be taken.
+Take your time and choose your words carefully so as to relay your concerns while you make darned sure that what you type is what you mean.
+Because that is exactly how it will be taken.